Shades of Deep Purple: Background

 In September 1967, the first successful Roundabout recruitment was Curtis' flatmate, the classically trained Hammond organ player Jon Lord; he had most notably played with The Artwoods, a band led by Art Wood, brother of future Rolling Stones guitarist Ronnie Wood, and featuring Keef Hartley.
 At that time, Lord was playing in a band backing the successful pop vocalists The Flower Pot Men called The Garden, which also included bassist Nick Simper and drummer Carlo Little.
 Simper and Little were alerted by Lord of the Roundabout project and remained in standby for an eventual involvement.
 They recommended to Lord the guitarist Ritchie Blackmore, whose playing Chris Curtis had appreciated when his band The Searchers had played at the Star-Club in Hamburg, Germany.
-Blackmore had been a member of The Outlaws and had played as session and live musician with many beat, pop and rock acts, including Screaming Lord Sutch and the Savages, where he had met Little.
+Blackmore had been a member of The Outlaws and had played as a session and live musician with many beat, pop and rock acts, including Screaming Lord Sutch and the Savages, where he had met Little.
 Curtis contacted Blackmore to audition for the new group and persuaded him to move from Hamburg, where he was hanging out in local clubs.
 The guitarist came back to England for good to join the group in December 1967.
 Meanwhile, Curtis' erratic behaviour and his sudden loss of interest in the project he had started slowed down any development, forcing his financiers, HEC Enterprises, to drop him and entrust Lord and Blackmore with the task of filling out the rest of the band.

 Lord signed up as bassist his friend Simper, whose fame at the time came from his membership in the rock and roll group Johnny Kidd & The Pirates and for having survived the car crash in 1966 that killed Kidd.
 The line-up of Roundabout was completed by drummer Bobby Woodman, recruited by Blackmore.
 Dave Curtiss, an acquaintance of Woodman, was at first considered as singer, but he left to fulfill previous commitments.
 According to Simper, Ian Gillan, the singer of the band Episode Six, was also contacted for an audition, but declined the offer.